rbeede/pen-testing-cloud-apis/documentation/server_setup/OpenStack/OpenStack_Swift_server_setup.md

    - An error about container missing can be ignored

 The simulated web UI should be run on the same server where swift is running and started as follows:
-1. Start a `screen` session to the server persists
+1. Start a `screen` session so the server persists
 1. You do _not_ need to be root
 1. `cd documentation/server_setup/OpenStack/`
 1. `python3 xss_python_swift_rest_api_server.py 9080